fuzzygroup/blog/_posts/2019-09-20-the-real-reason-we-have-rake-tasks-developers-make-mistakes.md

 type startup.
 Errors like these (getting the date wrong) tend to slip into even production systems and when a founder / CEO notices them in the wee hours of the night and you happen to be the on goal idiot, well, it is much easier to copy and paste in a commented out bundle exec execution line than it is to figure it out on the fly.
 This is even more true when the rake task takes some number of command line arguments.

 So I ran this and it seemed to work but the real proof is whether or not the result makes sense.
-Here's the look and feel before and after (focus on the left most date column).
+Here's the look and feel before and after (focus on the habit column; you'll see that it goes from a succession of recipes to a more varied set of habits).

 ## Before